HandsOnRobotics/pupper-v3-documentation/docs/guide/building.rst

 #.
 Use a soldering iron at 250c to insert the threaded inserts into all appropriate holes in the printed parts.
 #.
 Glue squash balls to the lower legs using super glue.
 #.
 Remove the lens holder from the camera and replace it with the short lens holder and fisheye lens.
+#.
+If your camera is not focused, focus the camera by attaching it to the Raspberry Pi 5 (see :doc:`software_installation`), using `rpicam-hello <https://www.raspberrypi.com/documentation/computers/camera_software.html>`_ application to view the camera feed, and adjusting the lens until the image is clear.

 Hardware assembly
 ------------------------